The Federal Reserve System, Its Four Functions, and How It All Works

 Role of the Fed Chair

-The Fed's chair sets the direction and tone of the Federal Reserve Board and FOMC.
-President Trump nominated current Board member Jerome Powell to replace Yellen in 2018.
-He is likely to continue Yellen's policies.
+The Federal Reserve Chair sets the direction and tone of both the Federal Reserve Board and the FOMC.
+President Trump appointed Board member Jerome Powell to be chaird from February 5, 2018 - February 5, 2022.
+He is likely to continue the Fed's normalizing policies.

 The former chair is Janet Yellen (February 3, 2014 - February 3, 2018).
 Her biggest concern has been unemployment, which is also her academic specialty.
 That makes her "dovish" rather than “hawkish.”
 That means she is more likely to want to lower interest rates.
-Ironically, she's been the chair when the economy required contractionary monetary policy.
+Ironically, she was the chair when the economy required contractionary monetary policy.

 Ben Bernanke was the chair from 2006 - 2014.
 He was an expert on the Fed's role during the Great Depression.
 That was very fortunate.
 He knew the steps to take to end the Great Recession and keep it from turning into a depression.